-- 4.8 Key local pressures include: - Enabling delivery of the County's housing needs: bringing forward allocated LDP sites; site viability; achieving good planning decisions, creating sustainable and balanced communities and seeking to achieve a good level of housing growth having regard to strong demand; - Managing the development plan and development management process having regard to the impact of riverine phosphate pollution that has affected development proposals in the central and northern parts of the County significantly; - Ensuring full capacity of our staffing levels and to recruit promptly where vacancies arise; - Securing timely consultation responses from consultees, both internal and external; - The work associated with the replacement of the adopted LDP having regard to the challenging timetable for delivery; - The need to help resource and deliver the Strategic Development Plan for SE Wales; - The lack of income from major planning applications due to the gap between the implementation of the current LDP and the adoption of its successor with associated impacts on budgets to resource the service; - Career development and training support for staff in the light of limitations on budgets.

-4.9 One of our key challenges is balancing our aim of creating quality places in a timely manner while ensuring schemes are viable and help deliver housing numbers.
+- 4.9 Key local pressures include: - Enabling delivery of the County's housing needs: bringing forward allocated LDP sites; site viability; achieving good planning decisions, creating sustainable and balanced communities and seeking to achieve a good level of housing growth having regard to strong demand; - Managing the development plan and development management process having regard to the impact of riverine phosphate pollution that has affected development proposals in the central and northern parts of the County significantly; - Ensuring full capacity of our staffing levels, promoting retention of staff via training and other opportunities, and to recruit promptly where vacancies arise; - Securing timely consultation responses from consultees, both internal and external; - The work associated with the replacement of the adopted LDP having regard to the challenging timetable for delivery; - The need to help resource and deliver the Strategic Development Plan for SE Wales; - The lack of income from major planning applications due to the gap between the implementation of the current LDP and the adoption of its successor with associated impacts on budgets to resource the service; - Career development and training support for staff in the light of limitations on budgets. - 4.10 One of our key challenges is balancing our aim of creating quality places in a timely manner while ensuring schemes are viable and help deliver housing numbers.
 We are, however, clear that quality is more important than quantity.
 The introduction of a place-making emphasis in Planning Policy Wales is welcomed, as is its form that embraces the Well-Being of Future Generations Act.